opentracing/opentracing.io/content/get-involved/register.md

 # OpenTracing Contributions

+OpenTracing-Contrib contains several OpenTracing instrumentation projects developed by contributors.
+Repositories under [github.com/opentracing-contrib](https://github.com/opentracing-contrib) pertain to specific open-source software packages and projects.
+Each may have its own owners and internal policies regarding PRs, review requirements, and committer management.

+## How to contribute?

+You can contribute by either instrumenting your own project with OpenTracing or contributing to the existing projects in the repository.
+You can learn more about OpenTracing contributions via the [opentracing-contrib meta-repository](https://github.com/opentracing-contrib/meta).

 ## New contributions

 OpenTracing needs your help to proliferate.
 We’ve already had contributors instrument OSS projects, build tracing systems, and work on the API.
 If you are interested in getting involved, please drop us a note at [the mailing list](https://groups.google.com/forum/#!forum/opentracing) or say hello on [Gitter](https://gitter.im/opentracing/public) and we will work with you to come up with a useful proposal.